bonasunu/binar-ch7-bona/README.md

 ## Description

 This is CRUD app using NodeJS, ExpressJS, Sequelize, PostgreSQL, and EJS.
-There are 4 tables on the database after installation: `user_game`, `rooms`, `logs`, `SequelizeMeta` (stores postgres setting).
+There are 4 tables on the database after installation: `user_game`, `rooms`, `logs`, `SequelizeMeta` (store for postgres setting).

 Routes: